Venseven/CUDA_KERNELS/readme.md

 ### SIMD Profiling
 - **Moderate Performance**: SIMD provides a middle ground in performance, with an execution time of 0.33688 seconds.
 - **Effective for Vectorizable Tasks**: The results indicate that SIMD is effective for tasks that can be vectorized but may not reach the performance levels of GPU processing.

+### SIMD Profiling with Prefetching
+- **Enhanced Performance**: SIMD with prefetching shows improved performance (0.28095 seconds), demonstrating the effectiveness of prefetching in optimizing memory access.
+- **Optimized Memory Access**: The prefetching technique helps in reducing cache misses, thereby enhancing the performance of vectorizable tasks.

 ### Combined Multithreading and SIMD
 - **Improved Performance Over Multithreading Alone**: The combined approach shows better performance (0.24423 seconds) than using multithreading alone.